-Vampires films make up a large portion of the horror genre.
+Vampires films are everywhere.
 They often make their way out of the genre and have (as of late) infected comedy, teen romance and just about everything else.
 But vampire movies are a staple of the horror genre, which can be easy to forget at times because we’ve stopped associating vampires exclusively with horror.

 Given the sheer amount of vampire films, though, there are all too many that fall by the wayside or go completely under the radar.
 Some of those are among my favorites, however, and even though it might be fatal, it’s time to shine the light on these characters.